tom-seddon/beeblink/README.md

 # Setting up the Beeb

-You'll need a BBC B/B+/Master 128, ideally with some kind of EEPROM module or battery-backed write-protectable sideways RAM - it's no fun having to reload the ROM each time you power on, or have it zapped by careless programs!
+You'll need a BBC B, B+, Master 128, or Master Compact with Mertec Companion.
+The ROM is best programmed into EPROM, EEPROM, or battery-backed sideways RAM with write protection, but it'll run fine from ordinary sideways RAM.

 (If upgrading: you're advised to run the same version of ROM and server, but if both server and ROM are from a 2024 (or later) release